 How much energy and water does your home use every month?
 With the average West Coast household spending around $90 per month on energy alone, it can cost far more than you expect to use more energy and water than you need.

-Luckily, there are a wide range of ways to reduce your energy and water usage and lower the amount you spend every month, as well as improve the environment by using fewer resources.
+Luckily, there is a wide range of ways to reduce your energy and water usage and lower the amount you spend every month, as well as improve the environment by using fewer resources.

 Whether you’d like to lower your monthly energy and water bills or simply reduce your home’s environmental impact, use these five simple techniques to lower your resource consumption and live a greener lifestyle.